 Whiff of Barsoom

 we've dissed the work, is it really Barsoom?
-Is this really John Carter?
+Is this really

-same character we've always known.
+is still the same character we've always known.
 He's an Earthman,

 passionately devoted to Dejah Thoris, unparalleled swordsman, homicidal

 His Dejah Thoris is much as we've seen her in other tales.

 stoic and Tharkish, and lord of the feudal Thark tribes.
 Kantos

 Kan is well established as Carter's friend.
 The cast

-of characters is all there, and basically, they come through as who they are and are
+of characters is all there, and basically, they come through as who they

-would have puzzled eight year old readers (Who is that?
+something which would have puzzled eight year old readers (Who is that?

 The toddler asks).
 Hormads and Malagors spring direct from

 Mars.
 The White Apes with transplanted red-man brains

 Mind of Mars.
 The battle of Helium descends to us all